andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/07-oslo_lifestyle.md

 by rolling ocean waves

-The sprawling canvas outspread before us
+The scene unfolding on the sprawling canvas outspread before us draws

 The staggering extent of the canvas gives the feeling of Edvard Munch's marvelous painting *The Sun*.
 Stretching a staggering *26 feet across* and *15 feet high*, the  of Edvard Munch's marvelous *The Sun* spews rays of bright, beautiful sunshine across its sprawling canvas.  the